| | |

 he had actually sacrificed the human nature, even unto death, did our Lord Jesus become a

 full partaker of the divine nature.
+After

 becoming a man he became obedient unto death; wherefore, God hath highly exalted him to